 As moms, we’re do-ers.
 We’ve got a job to do.
 A task to complete.
 A mission to fulfill.
 Whether it’s the actual daily raising of our children or checking items off our unending to-do list - we like knowing we’re doing our job well.
 And we like knowing our kids are doing a good job too.

 As a young mom, so many of the struggles I encountered caught me surprisingly off-guard.
-One of those struggles was how much I measured my worth by what I accomplished throughout the day.
+One of those struggles was how much I measured my worth by what I did and accomplished throughout the day.